nais/doc/addons/redis.md

 #### Redis metrics

-If it is metrics are wanted from a Redis instance running on Naiserator, a separate exporter must be run.
+If metrics are wanted from a Redis instance running on NAIS, a separate exporter must be run.
 An example `nais.yaml` for the simplest version of such an exporter is found below.
 NAIS has also made a dashboard that everyone can use.
 The only caveat is that the exporter application needs to end its name with `redisexporter` in the configuration.
 The dashboard is called [Redis exporters].
 The dashboard sorts by `addr`, enabling a single exporter